Skiing in Solden

 Intermediate Skiing in Solden

-Solden is an ideal spot for intermediate cruisers to rack up the miles on splendidly groomed red and blue pistes.
+Solden is an ideal spot for intermediate cruisers to rack up the miles on blue and red pistes, including the longest groomed slope in Austria and the endurance-testing BIG3 rally.

 Advanced & Expert Skiing in Solden